zero-point/shopping-basket/README.md

 ## 1. To install node-modules: (yarn install) or (npm install)
 ## 2. To run the app just use: yarn start or npm start
-## 3. To run the test just use: yarn test or npm run test